oils-for-unix/oils/doc/interpreter-state.md

 ### Variable Name Lookup with "Dynamic Scope"

-OSH has it, but Oil limits it.
+OSH has it, but YSH limits it.

 ### Limitations of Arrays And Compound Data Structures